syahrizaldev/webdev-resources/readme.md

 ## Authentication

-> List of authentication and authorization providers to help secure applications.
+List of authentication and authorization solutions to help secure your apps.

 | Name                                      | Description | Pricing              |
 | ----------------------------------------- | ----------- | -------------------- |